enocean-js/node-enocean/README.md

 ### the base address

 for sending Data the base address is needed.
 You don't have to care about it though, because its handled automaticly for you.
-If you are interrested in the details see "sending Data" in the wiki.
+If you are interrested in the details see "sending Data" in the wiki. you can access your base address with `enocean.base`

 ## the config object